Winning the 2013 Esri Young Scholars Award for Australia has opened doors for Rodolfo Espada Jr he never dreamed possible.

 Rodolfo will be joined on the judging panel by Esri Australia Managing Director Brett Bundock; Surveying & Spatial Sciences Institute President and Emeritus Professor, University of NSW John Trinder; Secretary for the Department of Communications Drew Clarke; and, Principal GIS Strategist for Western Power – 2013 winners of the Esri Special Achievement in GIS Award – David Klein.

 The winning student will be flown to San Diego in July to meet with Esri founder and president Jack Dangermond, as well as other Young Scholars from around the globe.

 They will also have the opportunity to hear from many of the world’s leading geo-enabled enterprises, and network with more than 15,000 spatial professionals.

 Entries can cover any topic or field of study, however recommended areas include agribusiness, commercial/business, community, conservation, disaster response, education, or energy.

-The competition is open now – and closes 11 April 2014.
-The winner will be announced on 20 April.
+The competition closed 11 April 2014 with the winner announced on 20 April.

 If you would like to connect with our public relations team, submit a media enquiry.